Skip to main content

 import tecton

-tecton.login("explore.tecton.ai") # replace with your URL
+tecton.login("explore.tecton.ai") # replace if needed

 from tecton import Entity, BatchSource, FileConfig, batch_feature_view, Aggregate